maham-tariq5/maham-tariq5/README.md

 ## 👋 Hi, I'm Maham!

-👩‍💻 Software Engineer exploring the intersection of technology and creativity.
+👩‍💻 Software Developer exploring the intersection of technology and creativity.
 I'm currently a Computer Science student at the University of Guelph.

 📚 Currently expanding my knowledge on machine learning and data science.